notkiyo/Rina-s-Realm/README.md

 - **Modular Design**: Some functionality is separated into standalone Python files for better organization and modularity.
 Check out `apicode.py`, `imagetotext.py`, and `animeani.py` for more details.

-Sure!
-Here’s an updated section you can add to your README for adding new handlers and features, including the weather handler example:

 ---

 ## 🛠 Adding New Handlers and Features